ProcapYT/snippet-manager/README.md

 # Snippet Manager

+## About:

+It is a snippet manager for javascript and typescript files, a snippet is a small piece of code that you don't want to forget, like algorithms

 ## Install:

 You can install the snppet manager by going to the release part in the github repo